Jay-Way/ether-gas-react/README.md

 - Allow custom gas limit entry
 - Find more reliable gas limits for tx types?
 - Add more L2s (Currently Arbitrum and Optimism)
-- Add more transaction types
+- Add more transaction types (Limited by CryptoStats adapters)
-- Add L1 calldata calculation post EIP-4844

 PRs or feature requests are welcome!